Dušan Simović: Officer

 Simović, born on 28 October 1882 in Kragujevac, attended elementary school and two years of high school in his hometown.
 Due to his interest in military matters, he left high school and entered the Military Academy in Belgrade.
 He completed the Military Academy course in 1900, when he was promoted to second lieutenant of artillery.
 He completed the Higher School of the Military Academy in 1905.
 He married Snežana Tadić (1883–1971), a Serbian-Ukrainian-Croatian pharmacist from Valjevo, and daughter of Milorad Tadić (1861–1940), in October 1908.
 They had three sons and four daughters.

 During the Balkan Wars (1912–13) and during the First World War (1914–1918), he proved an excellent officer.
 He won promotion in 1913, and again, in 1915, to lieutenant colonel.

 At the Salonika front, he commanded the 7th Infantry Regiment.
-But even while working in the Salonika front as an infantry commander, Simović was interested in air power and in air defense.
-Every day he became more and more interested in the works of flight pioneer Mihailo Petrović (1884-1913), reading Petrović's reports on the Balkan Wars, as well as his studies on aviation.
+But even while working on the Salonika front as an infantry commander, Simović was interested in air power and in air defense.
+Every day he became more and more interested in the works of flight pioneer Mihailo Petrović (1884–1913), reading Petrović's reports on the Balkan Wars, as well as his studies on aviation.
 So Simović decided to dedicate his career to aviation.
 In 1918, he was named to the delegates of the Serbian government and the Joint Chiefs of Staff at the National Council of Slovenes, Croats and Serbs in Zagreb.
-Upon the break-up of the Austrian empire in October-November 1918, it remained unclear whatever the Slovenes and the Croats would join in a union with Serbia to create a new country to be called Yugoslavia ("the land of the South Slavs").
+Upon the break-up of the Austrian empire in October–November 1918, it remained unclear whether the Slovenes and the Croats would join in a union with Serbia to create a new country to be called Yugoslavia ("the land of the South Slavs").
 The Croat Sabor had issued a declaration of independence on 29 October 1918.
 The deciding issue was that the Bolsheviks had in December 1917 published the secret Treaty of London signed in May 1915 under which Britain, France, and Russia had promised Italy the Istria and Dalmatia provinces of the Austrian empire in exchange for declaring war on Austria.
 In the Austrian empire's absence, the majority of the Slovenes and Croats favored the Yugoslav concept as the best way to hold onto Istria and Dalmatia.
 On 14 November 1918, Simović reported to his superiors that an overwhelming majority of the people in Zagreb were "taken with the idea of Yugoslav solidarity".
-With Italy trying to take advantage of the dissolution of the Austrian empire by seizing the provinces promised by the Treaty of London, Simović advised his superiors to tell the National Council, which represented an ad hoc government for Croatia and Slovenia, that there was no time to waste and the Council should proclaim a union with Serbia as soon as possible.
+With Italy trying to take advantage of the dissolution of the Austrian empire by seizing the provinces promised by the Treaty of London, Simović advised his superiors to tell the National Council, which represented an ad hoc government for Croatia and Slovenia, that there was no time to waste and the council should proclaim a union with Serbia as soon as possible.
 Simović blocked an Italian attempt to occupy Ljubljana by having the Serb Army occupy Ljubljana first.
 Up to the onset of World War II he devoted himself exclusively to aviation.